Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +25000

-- West Virginia is 69th in the country in terms of national championship odds (+25000).
-However, our computer rankings are significantly less positive, ranking the team 123rd, a difference of 54 spots.
+- West Virginia is 69th in college basketball in terms of national championship odds (+25000).
+However, our computer rankings are significantly less optimistic, ranking the team 123rd, a difference of 54 spots.

-- In terms of their national championship odds, the Mountaineers have experienced the second-biggest change this season, dropping from +5500 at the start to +25000.
+- The Mountaineers' national championship odds have dropped from +5500 at the beginning of the season to +25000, the second-biggest change among all teams.

-- Based on its moneyline odds, West Virginia has a 0.4% chance of winning the national championship.
+- West Virginia's chances of winning the national championship, based on its odds, are 0.4%.

 Check out all the futures bets available at BetMGM!